The Red Cross is proud to be one of the multiple organizations responding to Hurricane Ida.

 A volunteer surveys the destruction left in the wake of Hurricane Ida while walking through a neighborhood in New Sarpy, LA.

-Preliminary damage assessments indicate that more than 6,400 homes from Louisiana to the Northeast were destroyed or left with major damage due to Hurricane Ida.
+Damage assessments are finding that thousands of homes from Louisiana to the Northeast were destroyed or left with major damage due to Hurricane Ida.

 Experts point to climate change as being partially responsible for the rapid strengthening of Ida before landfall, and for the torrential rains and widespread flooding that then devastated portions of the Northeast and Mid-Atlantic.

-Tuesday night, some 1,000 people sought refuge in Red Cross and community emergency lodgings across Louisiana, New Jersey and New York.
+Sunday night (10/3/21), some 270 people sought refuge in 7 Red Cross and community shelters and emergency lodgings across Louisiana and New Jersey.

 It’s important to remember that responding to disasters is a team effort and no single organization can do it alone — this is particularly true in this current environment.